– Welcome to –

 The total tax rate is comprised of two components: Maintenance and Operation (M&O) and Interest and Sinking (I&S).
 The M&O portion of the tax rate is what keeps the City running by funding day to day operations such as police, fire, parks, public works and other services.
 The I&S portion of the tax rate is used to pay debt that is issued by the City to fund capital investments (like infrastructure).
 This is calculated by looking at how much it will cost to pay the City’s debt for the upcoming fiscal year.

 Tax Rate History

-This FY18 tax rate represents the lowest tax rate in 15 years and is the fifth consecutive year the City Council has lowered the tax rate.
+This FY19 tax rate represents the lowest tax rate in 16 years, and this is the sixth consecutive year the City Council has lowered the tax rate.

 How are your property tax dollars used?